 Yet I have seen that boundary shift since I began graduate school.
 The economic recession and subsequent funding crisis in the humanities has accelerated a process that had already begun.
 Namely, that scholars are reconsidering empathy and imagination as tools for teaching and study amid discussions of how to keep the humanities relevant.
 There is a new belief that objectivity in literary criticism is not only undesirable but impossible.
 Increasingly, graduate students are trained not to avoid saying ‘I feel…’, and to consider how their own bodily experiences, inflected by gender, race, sexuality and class, shape their interactions with literature.

 Now a teacher myself, I always begin by asking students how they feel.
 I’m hoping that, like Warner’s hypothetical students, they’re not ashamed of how they read for pleasure, so I urge them to refine and sharpen tools they already own.
 The most important thing I learned from fanfiction, I tell them, was personal – although I don’t divide the personal and the scholarly so much these days.
 I learned to take pleasure in texts that didn’t care about me, and that ability to resist narrative and turn it to what I wanted gave me the courage to mentally step outside norms of gender and sexuality that I thought I couldn’t escape.
 I came out halfway through my PhD, met my wife and changed my dissertation topic to start writing about fanfiction.
-Consciously, I brought my body – and my heart – back into my university work.Make a donation
+Consciously, I brought my body – and my heart – back into my university work.Support Aeon: make a one-off donation